Sandwich Panel Flatwise Tensile Test 2 in. Blocks (ASTM C297)

 Fig. 1: Assembled fixture with specimen installed (shown with optional adapters).

-Fig. 2: Fixture with a 2" cube bonding block shown mounted in the upper holder.
+Fig. 2: Fixture with a 2 in. cube bonding block shown mounted in the upper holder.

 The fixture consists of upper and lower bonding block holders, each with pivoted ends.
-The end fittings are standard Instron Type Dm connections (1.25" diameter male studs with 0.50" diameter cross-pin holes), for attachment to the testing machine.
+The end fittings are standard Instron Type Dm connections (1.25 in. diameter male studs with 0.50 in. diameter cross-pin holes), for attachment to the testing machine.
 Optional mating adapters, if required, can be provided at nominal cost.

 The cube-shaped bonding blocks also pivot in the holders, about slip-fit mounting pins, thus providing the desired second degree of alignment rotation at each end.
 This unique Wyoming design permits the use of all four faces of each bonding block, rather than just two as in other configurations, thus effectively doubling the useful life of each bonding block.

-This standard Wyoming test fixture utilizes 2" cube bonding blocks, as recommended by ASTM Standard C297.
+This standard Wyoming test fixture utilizes 2 in. cube bonding blocks, as recommended by ASTM Standard C297.
 However, the fixture will also accommodate smaller size blocks, which can be supplied upon request.
-Also, cylindrical blocks up to 2" in diameter can also be used.
+Also, cylindrical blocks up to 2 in. in diameter can also be used.

-Since the ASTM standard recommends that not less than five specimens be used for acceptance testing, five pairs of 2" steel bonding blocks are normally supplied with each specimen.
+Since the ASTM standard recommends that not less than five specimens be used for acceptance testing, five pairs of 2 in. steel bonding blocks are normally supplied with each specimen.
 Any number of additional blocks, and of alternate materials if desired, e.g., aluminum, can be supplied.

-An alternate fixture design, utilizing 1" cube bonding blocks, is also available from Wyoming Test Fixtures, Inc., as Model WTF-FP.
+An alternate fixture design, utilizing 1 in. cube bonding blocks, is also available from Wyoming Test Fixtures, Inc., as Model WTF-FP.
 This fixture also conforms to the same ASTM Standard C297.

 Bonding fixtures can also be supplied, to hold the specimen and blocks in alignment while each test specimen is being bonded to each pair of blocks.